fepo68/probabilisticMLcourseUTP2019/README.md

 Mauricio A. Álvarez PhD,

 TA:
-Cristian D. Guarnizo PhD and Hernan F. García PhD (c)
+Cristian Guarnizo PhD and Hernan F. García PhD (c)

 May 20 – June 14, 2019